The Best New Mobile Games to Play in 2021

 Likely to every gamer’s delight, Nintendo confirmed Mario Kart would finally come to mobile back in January of 2018.
 And while it’s been over a year since the announcement, fans of the nostalgic racing game can rest assured that it will be more than worth the wait.

 Those who seek a challenge, this is the game for you.
-Snakebird debuted on mobile in 2016, and it’s a masterful an often overlooked puzzler.
-Don’t let its bright and cheery demeanor and somewhat kiddish It’s most notable because it is extremely difficult, which may be the reason it’s still relatively under the radar to date.
+Snakebird debuted on mobile in 2016, and it’s a masterful and often overlooked puzzler.
+Don’t let its bright, cheery demeanor and somewhat kiddish esthetic fool you.
+It’s most notable because it is extremely difficult, which may be the reason it’s still relatively under the radar to date.
 That’s where Snakebird Primer comes in.

 The best part of the game?
 Probably that it’s not just on Apple Arcade.
 You can also play Manifold Garden on PC, and it will soon be available on the PlayStation 4 as well.
 However, the immediacy and convenience of playing it on your phone is the primary reason it is a member of our list.